If there’s one place you’ve heard about in Patagonia, bets are it’s Torres del Paine National Park.

 3. Mirador Zapata (only with a guide)

-• Location: Starts a few kilometres beyond Hotel Lago Grey on the Y-150 from the Administración to Hotel Lago Grey, just next to the Río Pingo Cafeteria.
+- Location: Starts a few kilometers beyond Hotel Lago Grey on the Y-150 from the Administración to Hotel Lago Grey, just next to the Río Pingo Cafeteria.
 A ranger station (where you must register your visit) is located next door.
 View trail on OpenStreetMap.

-• Facilities: Parking and café facilities available at the Río Pingo Cafeteria.
-You can camp at Campamento Zapata (but will need to bring all camping equipment).
+- Facilities: Parking and café facilities available at the Río Pingo Cafeteria.

 This steep climb cuts out into the very west of the national park, skirting the Río Pingo before turning to the south.
 Once you arrive at the mirador, expect sweeping views of Glaciar Pingo perched above Lago Pingo, as well as the glittering bulk of Glaciar Zapata in the south.